dubcat/PathOfExile/README.md

 ### The Forest Encampment

 - Talk to Yeena
-  - Take Quick Silver Flask
+ - Take Quicksilver Flask

+   2x Life | 2x Quicksilver | Mana

 - Waypoint to The Crossroads

 ### The Crossroads (12-18)